LearnixOS/LearnixOS/README.md

   - LXOS is designed to be easy to configure for new and experienced users alike.
   - LXOS is scalable and unique in its implementations, focusing on user-preference and efficiency.
   - Documentation is provided via Github, Youtube, and the OS itself.
   - Why not?
-You watched LearnixTV, I would trust the OS made after him 🐧
+You watched LearnixTV, I would trust the OS made after him! 🐧

 # **Credits:**
   - LearnixTV (For existing and creating the logo, managing documentation/formatting, graphics assistance and planning)